 (One or two times a year)

 Even if you use pressure-treated lumber, weatherproof your bench with exterior paint, stain, or sealant to help it last.
 After a long season of normal wear and tear, repaint or seal any areas of your bench that have chips.
 This will ensure that moisture won’t seep into these spots, which can cause wooden benches to rot.
 If you don’t like the look of paint or shiny varnish, consider using a matte water sealant, which is sold at most hardware stores.

 (Once a year)

 No matter how solid your construction is, a bench will start to wiggle over time.
 This is usually because the screws holding everything together have loosened.
-Flip the bench upside down, if possible, (which enables you to access the screws more easily), and tighten the hardware.
+Flip the bench upside down, if possible (which enables you to access the screws more easily), and tighten the screws.

 (All the time)

-If you have a soil-holding area on your bench (like a sink or bathtub), you’ll need to make sure that it’s covered and protected from rain when you’re not using the table.
-I like to use a rubber container that rests over the top of the soil, but a sheet of plastic or a tarp would work just as well.
+If you have a soil-holding area on your bench (like a sink or bathtub), make sure that it’s covered and protected from rain when you’re not using the table.
+I like to use a rubber container that rests over the top of the soil, but a sheet of plastic or a tarp works just as well.
 A cover will protect your soil from becoming a muddy mess and will prevent water from collecting and becoming stagnant at the bottom of the trough.